OberstKrueger/www-oberstkrueger-com/report/appendices/random-notes/index.md

 > The obvious choice isn't *always* the best choice, but sometimes, by golly, it *is*.
 >
 > - Eliezer S. Yodkowsky

+## Knowledge

+> We have inherited great riches from our distance ancestors, but the reality is that huge swatches of ancient culture were lost in the long journey to the twenty-first century.
+Only a fraction has survived: seven of the eighty or so plays by Aeschylus, seven of the one hundred and twenty by Sophocles, eighteen out of ninety-two by Euripides.
+Many other writers have disappeared altogether, reduced to ghostly mentions in other works.
+In the late fifth century, a man named Stobaeus compiled a huge anthology of 1,430 poetry and prose quotations.
+Just 315 of them are from works that still exist - the rest are lost.
+>
+> - Violet Moller, *The Map of Knowledge*

 ## Programming